HIPAA Compliance Checklist for 2025

 Leaving voicemails containing detailed PHI (Protected Health Information) or discussing patient information where others can overhear can lead to unauthorized disclosures.
 Even if these actions are unintentional, they still constitute HIPAA violations.

-How Serious Is A HIPAA Violation?
+5. How Serious is a HIPAA Violation?

 HIPAA violations can vary widely in severity, from minor infractions that result in small fines to major breaches that carry hefty penalties, including criminal charges and potential jail time.
-The level of seriousness depends on several factors, such as the type of breach, whether it was committed intentionally or accidentally, and the extent of damage or harm it caused.

 A HIPAA violation is a serious matter because it involves the mishandling or exposure of protected health information (PHI).
 PHI includes anything from a patient's name and medical records to their Social Security number or insurance details.